 Funding round dates

-Applications for this grant will open on Monday 14 October and will close on Monday 2 December.
+Applications for the next round of this program will open on Monday 14 October and will close on Monday 2 December.

 An applicant should be an incorporated not-for-profit organisation.

 An unincorporated not-for-profit organisation may also apply, under the auspices of an incorporated not-for-profit organisation able to accept legal and financial responsibility for the applicant’s project.

 Applicants must not have any overdue Council grant acquittals or outstanding debts with Council.

 If your application is successful, you will be required to complete your project and submit an online acquittal form within 12 months of the grant approval notification.